-Between the river and the sea beats the heart of the city of Rostock.
-The Hanseatic and University City was founded on the banks of the Warnow river, whose blue waters still flow past the city into the Baltic Sea.
+Between the river and the sea beats the heart of the City of Rostock.
+The city was founded on the banks of the Warnow river, whose blue waters still flow past the city into the Baltic Sea.
 Anywhere you look, sailboats, motorboats, yachts and Baltic Sea ferries make up an inseparable part of the city landscape between the Warnemünde seaside resorts and the city harbour, where the world’s largest and most imposing cruise ships make berth year after year.
 This is a popular destination both for lovers of water sports as well as for casual visitors wishing to explore Rostock from a more nautical viewpoint, who can choose from a variety of boat tours.

 Port tours undoubtedly belong on the list of the most popular holiday activities.
 Whether it’s the city port, the Alter Strom or the Rostock Heath – you have the choice between various cruise ships and tours.
 You’ll also learn something amusing or worth knowing about Rostock.